-This Baba is You level employ a different kind of word play (and the solution is derivable without outside help) but it gave me a similar feeling to one I had when someone told me the first part of that puzzle.
+There’s a different kind of word play going on here, but the feeling is the same.
 Here are a couple of characters trapped in an empty room, totally walled in, with no apparent tools to help them get out, but there must be a way.

-Past about the first world, most Baba is You levels feel this way.
-You have a clear starting position, some idea of what the win condition looks like (this varies), but no idea how to get from one to the other.
+Past the first world, most Baba is You levels feel like this.
+You have a clear starting position and a vague-to-definite idea of what the win condition looks like, but there’s no obvious way to get from one to the other.

 I called Baba is You a meta-sokoban game above, because at base it’s a top-down 2D game about pushing boxes around to reach a win condition.
 You can play a more traditional variant of the genre here.
 The classic Chip’s Challenge is a more varied take on the idea, adding enemies, keys and doors and other gameplay elements to the box-pushing.

-Baba is You takes this concept meta by making gameplay rules objects you can move around.
+Baba is You takes the concept to a meta level by making gameplay rules objects you can move around.
 In the first level, pictured below, there are four rules, expressed in quasi-English:

 BABA IS YOU FLAG IS WIN WALL IS STOP ROCK IS PUSH

-In any other game, these are rules you would assume from genre conventions.
+In any other sokoban game, you would just assume these rules from genre conventions.
 But here, each word in each of these rules can be pushed around and used to create new rules.
 For example, you could push

 IS out of